Successfully Navigating ERISA Claims For Chronic Conditions & Invisible Illnesses

 This could involve hiring an expert to provide an opinion or running more tests to help verify your condition.
 I also do my own medical research on the condition if needed, write up the appeal and submit all records and research to the carrier.

-For more information on ERISA Claims For Chronic Conditions & Invisible Illnesses, a free initial consultation is your next best step.
+For more information on ERISA Claims For Chronic Conditions & Invisible Illnesses, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (352) 577-7746 today.

 Attorney Claudeth Henry is a caring, skilled attorney serving Florida.
 For over 25 years, she’s helped clients just like you document chronic and invisible injuries and petition for the ERISA benefits they’re entitled to.